 The Company's revenue and financial condition depend largely upon the market prices for nickel, cobalt and other commodities, which are volatile.
 Fluctuations in the price of nickel or cobalt may materially adversely affect Nickel 28's financial performance and results of operations.
 Commodity prices, including nickel and cobalt, fluctuate on a daily basis and are affected by numerous factors beyond the control of Nickel 28, including levels of supply and demand (including, without limitation, related to the quantity of available supply, industrial development levels, inflation and the level of interest rates), speculative activities, international trade dynamics and disputes, the strength of the U.S. dollar, global conflicts and hostilities and geopolitical events in significant nickel or cobalt producing countries.
 Such external economic factors are in turn influenced by changes in international investment patterns, monetary systems and political developments.
 The prices for commodities have fluctuated widely in recent years.
-Forecasts of commodity prices can prove to be inaccurate as factors such as supply and demand fundamentals (including the potential growth in the EV market), speculative market participation by financial entities, and structural and economic changes may not behave as predicted.
+Forecasts of commodity prices can prove to be inaccurate as factors such as supply and demand fundamentals (including the potential growth in the electric vehicle ("EV") market), speculative market participation by financial entities, and structural and economic changes may not behave as predicted.
+In terms of nickel pricing, while our final product being a mixed hydroxide precipitate ("MHP") provides nickel targeted primarily for batteries in the EV market, the underlying nickel price is also significantly impacted by the stainless-steel market which still remains the largest end use for nickel.

 In addition, the operation of the Ramu Nickel Mine is dependent upon commodity inputs such as natural gas, sulphur, sulphuric acid, electricity, fuel oil, diesel, and materials that are subject to prevailing commodity prices.
 Costs and earnings from the use of these products are sensitive to changes in market prices over which there is no control.
-All commodities, by their nature, are subject to wide price fluctuations and future material price declines will result in a decrease in the value of the commodity held, and/or revenue or, in the case of severe declines that cause a suspension or termination of production by relevant operators, a complete cessation of revenue from streams, royalties or interests in mineral properties applicable to the relevant commodities.
+In particular, global markets have recently experienced high rates of inflation.
+Inflationary pressures have increased and may continue to increase.
+All commodities, by their nature, are subject to wide price fluctuations and future material price declines will result in a decrease in the value of the commodity held, and/or revenue or, in the case of severe declines that cause a suspension or termination of production by relevant operators, a complete cessation of revenue from royalties or interests in mineral properties applicable to the relevant commodities.
 Moreover, the broader nickel and cobalt markets tend to be cyclical, and a general downturn in overall nickel or cobalt prices could result in a significant decrease in Nickel 28's overall revenue.
 Any such price decline may result in a material and adverse effect on Nickel 28's business, financial condition, results of operations or prospects.